mstratman/masfx.io/pages/how_to_solder/tools_and_materials/solder.md

 ## Tin/Lead Ratio:

+Leaded solder is made from a mixture of tin and lead, and is available in a variety of ratios.

 **60/40 or 63/37** are the most popular for DIY electronics, and the difference between them is negligible.
 Choose whichever is cheaper or more readily available.

 ## Width of Solder Wire